Barry Zito: College career

 Zito then attended UC Santa Barbara where he earned Freshman All-America Honors with 125 strikeouts in 85 1/3 innings.
 In his sophomore season, Zito transferred to Los Angeles Pierce College so that he could be eligible for the Major League Baseball draft.
 At Pierce, he posted a 2.62 earned run average (ERA), went 9–2 with 135 strikeouts in 103 innings, and was named to the all-state and all-conference teams.
 He then transferred to the University of Southern California (USC), where he was a first-team All-America selected by USA Today Baseball Weekly, Collegiate Baseball, and Baseball America.
 With a 12–3 record, a 3.28 ERA, and 154 strikeouts in 113 2/3 innings, Zito was named Pac-10 Pitcher of the Year.

-Zito also played in the Cape Cod Baseball League, a summer wooden bat league which showcases the nation's top amateur prospects.
-He led the Wareham Gatemen to the league championship in 1997, and was named a league all-star and led the team to a runner-up finish in 1998.
+Zito also played in the Cape Cod Baseball League, a summer wooden bat league that showcases the nation's top amateur prospects.
+He led the Wareham Gatemen to the league championship in 1997 and was named a league all-star and led the team to a runner-up finish in 1998.

 Professional career

 Drafts and minor leagues

 Zito was taken by the Seattle Mariners in the 59th round (1,586th overall) of the 1996 Major League Baseball (MLB) draft, and in the third round (83rd overall) by the Texas Rangers in 1998, but did not sign with either team.
 In the 1999 draft, he was selected by the Oakland Athletics with the ninth pick of the first round, and signed for a $1.59 million bonus.

 In 1999, Zito began his professional career with the Visalia Oaks, Oakland's A team.
 He went 3–0 with a 2.45 ERA in eight starts.
 He struck out 62 in 40 1/3 innings.
-Zito was promoted to the Midland RockHounds, and went 2–1 with a 4.91 ERA to finish the AA schedule.
+Zito was promoted to the Midland RockHounds and went 2–1 with a 4.91 ERA to finish the AA schedule.
 He then got one start for the AAA Vancouver Canadians (PCL), allowing a lone run with six strikeouts in six innings.

 Zito began the 2000 season in AAA with the Sacramento River Cats (the Canadians franchise had moved to Sacramento).
 He pitched 101 2/3 innings in 18 starts, going 8–5 with a 3.19 ERA, 91 strikeouts, and 41 walks.